Play4leftovers/InfiniRunner/README.md

-Title: InfiniteRunner
+Title - InfiniteRunner
-By: Tor Nordmark, GP22
+By - Tor Nordmark, GP22

-Description
-A simple Infinite Runner game made in Unreal using as much C++ only programming as possible.
+Description - A simple Infinite Runner game made in Unreal using as much C++ only programming as possible.

 								Features
 								Part 1